Unique food & drink

 Why have flowers and chocolate when you can have flowers in chocolate?
 The Blushing Cook’s floral brownies are edible art and make a stunning, stand-out gift.

-Crumpetorium create delicious small batch, artisan crumpets, hand made in Norfolk and delivered to your door.
-Mince pie crumpets anyone?
-Or Binham Blue Cheese perhaps?
+Crumpetorium create delicious small batch, artisan crumpets, handmade in Norfolk and delivered to your door.
+Chocolate orange crumpets anyone?
+Or gourmet ginger perhaps?

 The Plattery combines quality ingredients, imaginative floristry and an abundance of flavours to create daily feasts.
 From gourmet platter boxes to customised grazing tables, they provide a means to eat good whilst doing good, as profits go into the Vital Meals initiative.